Foreman shouldn't use the FQDN fact to identify the node when facts are uploaded

 fixes #1938 Foreman shouldn't use the FQDN fact to identify the node when facts are uploaded

-#2 Updated by Mikael Fridh about 6 years ago
+#2 Updated by Mikael Fridh over 6 years ago

 Confirmed; on puppet 2.6.12 etc the following is true about the